brotatotes/bht-automation/bht gen 2/John/Chapter 3/John 3 25 bht.md

 3. "Such disputes are often connected with a spirit of proselytism - with boasting of the superior excellence of the sect with which 'we' are connected, or in connection with whom we have been converted, and often with a desire to persuade others to join with us."

 ### Marvin Vincent:
 1. "Not a particle of time but of consequence; therefore, because of both Jesus and John baptizing."
 2. "The word here represents the process of inquiry."
-3. "The best texts read Ioudaiou, with a Jew.
-Possibly one who asserted that John's baptism might now be dispensed with."
+3. "Probably not about the familiar ceremonial purifications, but as to whether the baptism of Jesus or of John had the greater purifying power."

 ### John Calvin:
 1. "Not without a good reason does the Evangelist relate that a question arose from the disciples of John; for just in proportion as they were ill-informed about doctrine, they are so much the more eager to enter into debate, as ignorance is always bold and presumptuous."
-2. "In both respects, they deserved reproof, because, not understanding what was the real nature of Baptism, they expose the holy ordinance of God to ridicule, and because, by sinful ambition, they undertake to defend the cause of their master against Christ."
+2. "It is evident, therefore, that they were astonished and confounded by a single word, when it was represented to them that Christ also was baptizing; for while their attention was directed to the person of a man, and to outward appearance, they gave themselves less concern about the doctrine."
-3. "We are taught, by their example, into what mistakes those men fall who are actuated by a sinful desire to please men rather than by a zeal for God; and we are likewise reminded that the single object which we ought to have in view and to promote by all means is, that Christ alone may have the pre-eminence."
+3. "The question was about purifying; for the Jews had various baptisms and washings enjoined by the Law; and not satisfied with those which God had appointed, they carefully observed many others which had been handed down from their ancestors."

 ### Philip Schaff:
 1. "In the circumstances just described, discussion would inevitably arise as to the relative position and value of the two baptisms."
 2. "The disciples of John refused to regard their master’s baptism as less efficacious than that of another."
-3. "On the symbolic character of John’s baptism, see the note on John 3:5; on ‘purification,’ see ii 6, John 13:10, John 15:3, and 1 John 1:7; 1 John 1:9."
+3. "Unable either to set the question at rest, or to ignore the opposition of the Jew, they brought the matter of contention before John."

 ### John Gill:
-1. "The contention between them was about purifying; either about the ceremonial purifications, and ablutions commanded in the law of Moses; or concerning the various washings of persons, and vessels, according to the traditions of the elders, which the Jews in common were very tenacious of."
+1. "The contention between them was about purifying."
-2. "And this seems to have been occasioned by the baptism of Christ; which the Jew might improve against the disciple of John, and urge, that since another, besides his master, had set up baptizing, who could tell which was most right and safest to follow?"
+2. "The Jews thought [the washings] were brought into neglect, and contempt, by the baptism of John."
-3. "Therefore it would have been much better if no such rite at all had been used by any, but that the purifications required by the law of Moses, and by their elders, had been strictly and solely attended to."
+3. "The Jew might...urge, that since another, besides his master, had set up baptizing, who could tell which was most right and safest to follow?"

 ### John Wesley:
 1. "The Jews...about purifying - That is, baptism."
 2. "They disputed, which they should be baptized by."

 ## Debug Info